-For me, travel is ingrained in me.
-I’m a curious minded, an adventurous fiend and I absolutely love it.
+For me, travel is ingrained in my nature.
+I’m a curious-minded, adventurous fiend, and I absolutely love it.
 I am well aware of how lucky I am to be able to live and travel in Europe.
-I understand that not a lot of people can do this and I don’t take this for granted by any means.
+I understand that not a lot of people can do this, and I don’t take it for granted by any means.

-Looking back, there are a few lessons that I learned and I will never forget.
+Looking back, there are a few lessons that I learned and will never forget.

-- Traveling alone.
-This is still a work in progress for me but, if I can move to another country and not know the language I can definitely travel alone.
+Traveling alone is still a work in progress for me.
+However, if I can move to another country without knowing the language, I can definitely travel alone.

-- Listen.
-Not knowing the language was difficult but, I learned to listen very well; a powerful skill to have when you need to understand someone who’s trying to communicate with you their thoughts and basically, when you need documents processed it’s those critical moments when listening is highly important.
+Listening was difficult since I didn’t know the language.
+However, I learned to listen very well; it’s a powerful skill to have when trying to understand someone who’s communicating their thoughts, or when you need critical documents processed.

-- Speak Up.
-There’s been many times where I was put in situations where I was the only one who didn’t speak another language and made me feel uncomfortable.
-I learned to defend myself and stand up to what I felt was right even if you have to repeat yourself over and over again.
+Speaking up is important.
+There have been many times when I was the only person who didn’t speak another language, making me feel uncomfortable.
+I learned to defend myself and stand up for what I felt was right, even if I had to repeat myself over and over again.

-- Diversity.
-Coming from L.A.
-I thought I was living in a multi-cultural city and I thought I lived a diverse lifestyle.
-I was dead wrong when I sat in a room full of people who spoke 3-6 different languages.
-It was an eye-opener to learn that what you know may not always be right or someone can do it better.
+Diversity was an eye-opener for me.
+Coming from L.A., I thought I was living in a multi-cultural city and living a diverse lifestyle.
+However, sitting in a room full of people who spoke 3-6 different languages made me realize that what I knew may not always be right, and someone else may do things better.

-- Communication.
-Learning a new language is also a powerful skill.
-It helps you defend your thoughts, ideas and pretty much everything that you want for someone else to understand who doesn’t speak your language.
-I wish I learned Italian before I came but, my Spanish skills helped me a ton.
+Communication is a powerful skill, and learning a new language can help you defend your thoughts and ideas to someone who doesn’t speak your language.
+I wish I had learned Italian before I came, but my Spanish skills helped me a ton.

-- Customer Service.
-No one can compare to the customer service in USA.
-It’s one of the best in the world.
-I think Americans in a service oriented environment are able to explain things better than anyone from the beginning of a process to the very end.
+Customer service in the USA is one of the best in the world.
+Americans in a service-oriented environment are able to explain things better than anyone from the beginning of a process to the very end.

-- Competition.
-I never realised how competitive I am until I came to Europe.
-Although, I think I learned to pick my battles and let things go when it’s necessary.
+I never realized how competitive I was until I came to Europe.
+However, I learned to pick my battles and let things go when necessary.

-- Roll with the punches.
-I’m an impatient person but, when things don’t go as planned I definitely learned to roll with it.
-There are some things you have no control over.
+Rolling with the punches is something I learned to do.
+I’m an impatient person, but when things don’t go as planned, I definitely learned to roll with it.
+Some things are out of your control.